gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 5ADCH

 This routine is used by the "PAINT" statement handler to locate the right hand boundary.
 The zone width of the previous line is passed to the SCANR standard routine in register pair DE, this determines the maximum number of boundary colour pixels that may initially be skipped over.
-The returned skip count remainder is placed in SKPCNT and the number of non- boundary colour pixels traversed in MOVCNT.
+The returned skip count remainder is placed in [SKPCNT](#skpcnt) and the number of non-boundary colour pixels traversed in MOVCNT.

 <a name="5aedh"></a>

     Address...
 5AEDH

 This routine is used by the "PAINT" statement handler to locate the left hand boundary.
-The end point of the right hand boundary search is temporarily saved and the starting point taken from CSAVEA and CSAVEM and made the current pixel physical address.
-The left hand boundary is then located via the SCANL standard routine, which also fills in the entire zone, and the right hand end point recovered and placed in CSAVEA and CSAVEM.
+The end point of the right hand boundary search is temporarily saved and the starting point taken from [CSAVEA](#csavea) and [CSAVEM](#csavem) and made the current pixel physical address.
+The left hand boundary is then located via the SCANL standard routine, which also fills in the entire zone, and the right hand end point recovered and placed in [CSAVEA](#csavea) and [CSAVEM](#csavem).

 <a name="5b0bh"></a>